Michelle Martin: Finals: 6 (4 title, 2 runner-up)

+Personal life

+Martin was married to Stephen Lacy, who was also her manager when she played professional squash, and the couple has two sons.

 Recognition

 In 1994, Martin was named New South Wales Sportswoman of the Year.
 She was inducted into the Australian Squash Hall of Fame in 1995 and was upgraded to Legend status in 2011; she was also inducted into the New South Wales Sports Hall of Champions in 1998, the Women's Squash Hall of Fame in 2000, and the Queensland Sports Hall of Fame in 2009.
 She received an Australian Sports Medal in 2000 and a Medal of the Order of Australia in 2013.
 She was inducted into the World Squash Hall of Fame, the Sport Australia Hall of Fame, and the Australian Institute of Sport "Best of the Best" in 2001.